bgreenlee/bgreenlee.github.io/_posts/2025-01-14-migrating-github-pages-to-cloudflare.md

 I'd been using GitHub Pages for hosting static sites, including this one, for years.
 It's easy and free-ish (I believe they're free for public repos, and if you're paying $4/mo, private repos as well).

 One thing you don't get, though, is any kind of visitor metrics.
-I know I can get this if I add something like Google Analytics to my sites, but I'm loathe to do that for a number of reasons.
+I know I can get this if I add something like Google Analytics to my sites, but I'm loath to do that for a number of reasons.
 For one, to be [GDPR compliant](https://gdpr.eu/cookies/), I'd have to add one of those annoying cookie banners to all my sites.
 Also, ad blockers can block the GA Javascript and skew results.
 Finally, I don't want to have to add the GA code to every site.

 If I were hosting the sites myself, I could get the information I need from the web server logs, but if GitHub is hosting the content, they have that info—but they aren't sharing it.